animist-io/whale-island/docs/top.md

 [![Build Status](https://travis-ci.org/animist-io/whale-island.svg?branch=master)](https://travis-ci.org/animist-io/whale-island) **This project is in early development.
 Under construction.**

 ## Overview
 Whale-island is a micro-computer based Ethereum client and Bluetooth beacon that connects to mobile devices via BLE server.
 Its API targets smart-contract logic about the physical location of contract participants but it also has Bluetooth endpoints to process transactions and provides general access to some web3 methods.
-Use cases for the presence verification services and BLE signal broadcasting components of this system include:
+Use cases for the services whale-island provides include:

 + Competitive races
-+ Any game where presence of the players together in the same space is a key component.
++ Any game where the co-location of players is a key component.
-+ Location or path dependent reward programs
++ Place or path contingent reward programs

 An Ionic module that helps mobile Dapps interact with whale-island is under development at [animist-io/wowshuxkluh](https://github.com/animist-io/wowshuxkluh).

-### Services available to mobile Dapps
+## Services available to mobile Dapps

 + A contract to request services from whale-island nodes exists on Ethereum at: `0xf802....69cd7` and its Solidity file can be found at [animist-io/wallowa/contracts](https://github.com/animist-io/wallowa/blob/master/contracts/AnimistEvent.sol).
 Nodes continuously listen for, store and respond to events fired on this contract.

 + Whale-island locations and their Ethereum addresses can be found at `ipfs.io/ipfs/QmY...bdG`

-**Presence verification:**
+#### Presence verification:

 You can verify a contract participant's presence at a location by: